Down’s Syndrome with Acyanotic Congenital Heart Disease (PDA) with Congestive Heart Failure, Sepsis, Pneumonia and Acute Kidney Injury with DIC.

 Date of Discharge: 27 April 2019

 Master Rohit Dhoundiyal 14 Months male child was brought in the Pediatrics department on 27/3/19 with complaints of fever and difficulty in breathing.
-He was referred to SRMSIMS from other hospital in a critical condition.
+He was referred to SRMSIMS from other hospitals in a critical condition.
 Through evolution and relevant investigation were done.
 The child was diagnosed to be suffering from Down’s syndrome with Acyanotic congenital heart Disease (Large PDA) with Congestive heart failure, Pneumonia, Sepsis, DIC and Acute Kidney Injury.

 Patient’s treatment required multidisciplinary approach with a team comprising of Pediatrician, Cardiac Surgeon, Cardiologist and anesthetists.